2ovob4ehko/bandera-coin/doc/lightx.md

 Details pertaining to an observed "Transaction Lock" can also be retrieved through RPC, it’s important however to understand the underlying mechanism.

-By default, the Crave daemon will launch using the following constant:
+By default, the Bandera daemon will launch using the following constant:

 ```
 static const int DEFAULT_LIGHTX_DEPTH = 5;
 ```

-This value can be overridden by passing the following argument to the Crave daemon:
+This value can be overridden by passing the following argument to the Bandera daemon:

 ```
 -lightxdepth=<n>